-- Sliding hiatal hernia: this is the most common type of hiatal hernia.
+- Sliding hiatal hernia: this is the most common type of a hiatal hernia.
 It occurs when your stomach and food tube (oesophagus) slide in and out of your chest through your hiatus.
 Sliding hernias tend to be small and they usually don’t cause any symptoms.

-- Fixed hiatal hernia: it is also known as paraesophageal hernia.
+- Fixed hiatal hernia: it is also known as a paraesophageal hernia.
 In this case, part of your stomach pushes through your diaphragm and stay there.
 However, there is a risk that blood flow to your stomach could become blocked and if that happens, it could cause serious damage.
 Most cases are not serious.

 Causes of Hiatal Hernia

 A hiatal hernia occurs when weakened muscle tissue allows your stomach to bulge up through your diaphragm.
 It is not always clear why this happens, but pressure on your stomach and age-related changes in your diaphragm may contribute to the formation of a hiatal hernia.